Miranda Lichtenstein

 COLLECTIONS

-The Hirsshorn Museum, Washington, DC
+The Hirshhorn Museum, Washington, DC

 Madison Museum of Contemporary Art, Wisconsin